-Maggie Hassan, D-N.H., echoed the worries of liberals who believe that a “consolidation” of the Labor and Education Departments was nothing more than a means to vitiate both.
+Maggie Hassan, D-N.H., echoed the worries of liberals who believe that a “consolidation” of the Labor and Education Departments would be nothing more than a means to vitiate both.
 “This administration has a track record of chipping away at workers’ protections,” Hassan said.
 “Students and workers will presumably be left with no champion” if the two departments are combined and allegedly redundant programs are eliminated, Hassan added.

-And while Weichert expressed no overt political ideology, presenting herself as a capable technocrat, she could not escape the fact that conservative groups had long advocated for reducing the scope of the federal government.
+And while Weichert expressed no overt political ideology, presenting herself as a capable technocrat, she could not escape the fact that conservative groups have long advocated for reducing the scope of the federal government.
 “We know a lot of these came from Heritage,” McCaskill said bitterly, referencing the conservative Heritage Foundation.
 “They gave us our Supreme Court nominees, they now are giving us government proposals.
 We have a right to know where these proposals came from.”
-(The Heritage Foundation provided the Trump campaign with a list of conservative jurists; both of President Trump’s nominees to the Supreme Court have come from that roster.)
+(The Heritage Foundation provided the Trump campaign with a list of conservative jurists, and both of Trump’s nominees to the Supreme Court have come from that roster.)

 An administration official disputed the characterization of the OMB plan as a Heritage brainchild.
-“The claim that this is a Heritage plan is a disservice to our dedicated career civil servants,” he said, “who spent a year combing through public [Government Accountability Office] and [inspector general] reports, as well as citizen submissions, in order to craft a proposal that would help make the federal government more efficient, effective, and accountable.”
+“The claim that this is a Heritage plan is a disservice to our dedicated career civil servants,” he said, “who spent a year combing through public [Government Accountability Office] and [inspector general] reports, as well as citizen submissions, in order to craft a proposal that would help make the federal government more efficient, effective and accountable.”

-Trump is certainly not the first president to attempt a taming of the bureaucratic beast.
-Back in 1993, President Clinton promised a federal government that “puts a premium on speed and function and service, not rules and regulations.”
+Trump is certainly not the first president to attempt a taming of the bureuacratic beast.
+Back in 1993, President Bill Clinton promised a federal government that “puts a premium on speed and function and service, not rules and regulations.”
 Nineteen years later, Obama vowed to “make our government leaner, smarter and more consumer-friendly.”
 If those efforts had been successful, there would be little left for Trump to reorganize.

 Just how much Trump can accomplish is unclear.
 Thought Weichert asserted that there were some dozen proposals that the administration intended to act on unilaterally, she did not say what those proposals were, or when they would be implemented.
 Norman J. Ornstein, a congressional expert at the libertarian American Enterprise Institute, told Yahoo News that “most of what they are trying to do — moving major programs, altering and renaming departments — can’t be done without Congress.
 And there is no way Congress will agree — including, for example, Republicans on the agricultural committees, but also all Democrats in the Senate.”
 That could leave this reorganization as imperiled as its predecessors.